yombo/yombo-gateway/docs/source/chapters/developing-yombo-modules.rst

 An :ref:`empty <emptymodule>` module is included with the gateway to get you quickly started.
 Simply make a copy of the empty module to use a framework.

-Some additional reference modules for examples:

-* :ref:`AutomationExample <automationexample>` - Demonstrates adding rules to the automation system.
-* :ref:`AutomationHelpers <automationhelpers>` - Demonstrates extending the automation using various hooks.

 .. rubric:: Modules used as reference